 Tours include admission to the MVO, pick-up at hotels, and a stop on the northern side of the island where the stores, hospital, airport and government buildings have been relocated.
 David Lea, an American expat who has lived on the island for more than 30 years, is the affable owner of the Hilltop Café, which hosts an unofficial museum of volcano and Montserrat history.
 Come for the waffles and Cuban coffee and stay to peruse his gallery of photos, videos, and art.
 Interesting for music fans, the Café also houses a treasure trove of Air Studio memorabilia, including Paul McCartney’s favorite chair.Continue to 6 of 6 below.

 Getting to Montserrat

-Gingerbread Hill is a charming place to stay on island, with nightly rates from US$65 to US$125 for a two-bedroom villa with a kitchen, porch swing, and sweeping views of the sea and rainforest.
+Gingerbread Hill is a charming place to stay on the island.
+Their two-bedroom villa has a kitchen, porch swing, and sweeping views of the sea and rainforest.
 For families that like to cook, the hotel shares space with mango and banana trees: feel free to pick.
-Resident hens supply big fresh eggs for breakfast omelettes.
+Resident hens supply big fresh eggs for breakfast omelet.
 For those who like music, Olveston House is the former home of Sir George Martin and is where the A-list rock stars stayed while on Montserrat.
-Nightly rates are US $109.
 Decorated with mementos like Linda McCartney’s photos of John Lennon, the Olveston House restaurant is one of the island’s finest, presided over by Chef Sarah whose mother, Margaret Wilson, co-manages the hotel with Carol Osborne, the U.S. Embassy’s Montserrat representative.